 Up until the World Series, Abby Wambach's goal against Brazil was the clear-cut winner for this award.
 After all, I believe everyone can still hear that call, "Wambaaaaaach, Wambaaaaaach!".
 And despite having the award named after another play performed by him, Jeter's 3,000th hit was a nice touch.

 However, hitting a walk-off home run in a World Series game for your childhood team is the type of moments in baseball that make the sport exclusive.
 The line I used in Little Boys With Big Dreams Again, "...baseball is the only sport that can turn grown men into little boys with big dreams again" describes the emotion behind Freese's moment perfectly.

 Honorable Mention: Abby Wambach's Goal versus Brazil, Derek Jeter's 3,000th hit, and Mariano Rivera's 602nd save

 Coach of the Year: Tony La Russa

 La Russa, a Hall of Fame manager, did his best job as a big league skipper in his final year at the helm.
-Keeping the Cardinals believing when they were near ten games out of the playoffs with a month to play, to defeating the heavily favored Philadelphia Phillies to overcoming a last strike situation twice, La Russa kept his team focused and fighting amidst speculation and skepticism over his style.
+Keeping the Cardinals believing when they were nearly ten games out of the playoffs with a month to play, to defeating the heavily favored Philadelphia Phillies to overcoming a last-strike situation twice, La Russa kept his team focused and fighting amidst speculation and skepticism over his style.
 A storybook finish to an incomparable run, La Russa earns this hands down.